For Sale By Owner: Should You Try It?

 • Handling showings: Although you'll have control over showing times, you'll also have to handle the process of letting potential buyers into the house on your own.

 • Dealing with legalities: Selling a home is a complex process governed by local laws.
-You need to make sure you're in compliance with state disclosure laws and home selling requirements regarding your property.
-These laws dictate the inspections you need, how you prepare the home for sale, and what you tell buyers.
+You need to make sure you’re in compliance with state disclosure laws and home selling requirements regarding your property.
+These laws dictate things like property disclosures, due diligence and what you tell buyers.

-• Negotiating the sale: Once you have an interested buyer, you'll need to determine whether the individual is properly qualified for a home loan.
-A prequalification is not the same as a preapproval.
-Understand all stages of the financing and negotiation process so that you can navigate it properly.
+• Negotiating the sale: Once you have an interested buyer, you’ll need to determine whether the individual is properly qualified for a home loan.
+Knowing how to negotiate effectively is frequently cited as a reason why FSBO listings often fail.

 If you're a dedicated home seller who's ready to put in the time and research, this approach can be a money-saving option that helps you get thousands of dollars more from your final sale, as long as you approach the process with care.
 You can also check out SimpleShowing's 1% Listing Fee that will give you the agent support you need while still saving you thousands.